tonethar/IGM-330-Fall-2018/weekly/week-08A-notes.md

   - lastly we create a factory function to produce multiple object literals - GOOD!
   - take a look in the web inspector to see these object objects and their prototype chains
   - isn't this inefficient, storing multiple copies of all of these properties and methods?
-    - In a class-based environment, each instance of a class would have their own copies of instance variables (like `x` and `y`), but share all of the methods (like `` and ``)
+    - In a class-based environment, each instance of a class would have their own copies of instance variables (like `x` and `y`), but share all of the methods (like `move()`, `reflectX()`, and `reflectY()`)
-    - interestingly, most JavaScript engines perform this optimization on object literals for you, and basically generate a "super class/super object" for you.
+    - interestingly, all major JavaScript engines already perform this optimization on object literals, and basically generate a "super class/super object" for you.
 The concept is called *shapes*, and you can read about it here: https://mathiasbynens.be/notes/shapes-ics
-    -  No matter how many objects there are, as long as they have the same shape, they only have to store the shape and property information once.
+    -  No matter how many objects there are, as long as they have the same *shape*, they only have to store the shape and property information once.
 All JavaScript engines use shapes as an optimization, but they don't all call them shapes:
         - Academic papers call them *Hidden Classes* (confusing w.r.t.
 JavaScript classes)
         - [V8](https://github.com/v8/v8) calls them *Maps* (confusing w.r.t.
 JavaScript Maps)
         - [Chakra](https://github.com/Microsoft/ChakraCore) calls them *Types* (confusing w.r.t.
 JavaScript’s dynamic types and typeof)